 You can connect external options to your computer, such as external speakers, a printer, or a scanner.
 For some external options, you must install additional software in addition to making the physical connection.
-When installing an external option, see "Hardware locations" on page 1 to identify the required connector.

-Use the instructions shipped with the option to help you make the connection and install any software or device drivers that are required for the option.
+When installing an external option, see "Front view" on page 1 and "Rear view" on page 3 to identify the required connector.
+Then, use the instructions that come with the option to help you make the connection and install any software or device drivers that are required for the option.